b3-exmo/b3-exmo.github.io/docs/Sources and Links.md

 [https://www.josephsmithpapers.org/](https://www.josephsmithpapers.org/) is part of this domain.
 Both The Church Historian’s Press and Joseph Smith Papers appear to be legitimate, LDS leadership-owned sources of information.

-JSPP has lots of cool documents, including an [1830 edition](https://www.josephsmithpapers.org/paper-summary/book-of-mormon-1830/1#full-transcript) of the Book of Mormon.
+JSPP has lots of cool documents, including an [1830 edition](https://www.josephsmithpapers.org/paper-summary/book-of-mormon-1830/1#full-transcript) of the Book of Mormon, and spicy notes on [[Doctrines/Polygamy/Sealing#Joseph Smith Papers|polygamous sealing]]

 &nbsp;